 Important Note: Because students in the 3/2 program have a graduate classification, students receiving undergraduate scholarships or Pell grants typically lose eligibility for their funding.
 Students encountering this problem should consult with an academic advisor and consider entering the MAcc program after earning their BSAc degree.

-- Must be an undergraduate accounting major.
+- Must be a University of Florida undergraduate accounting major.

 - Completion of, or in the process of completing, at least 80 semester hours of coursework.